0cjs/ruby2haskell-tutorial/README.md

 GHC (the Glasgow Haskell Compiler, which includes an interpreter) is also typically available as a package; `sudo apt-get install ghc` will install it under Ubuntu Linux.
 Though it's often an older version, that's fine for this tutorial.
+Under OSX, if you are using brew, you can use `brew install haskell-platform`.

 If not available as a package, you can download the [Haskell Platform][haskplat] from [5], which will give you both GHC and a wide